lanterndata/lantern/lantern_cli/README.md

     "init_failed_at" timestamp,
     "init_failure_reason" text,
     "init_progress" int2 DEFAULT 0
 );
--- External Index Jobs Table should have the following structure:
-CREATE TABLE "public"."external_index_jobs" (
-    "id" SERIAL PRIMARY KEY,
-    "database_id" text NOT NULL,
-    "db_connection" text NOT NULL,
-    "schema" text NOT NULL,
-    "table" text NOT NULL,
-    "column" text NOT NULL,
-    "index" text,
-    "operator" text NOT NULL,
-    "efc" INT NOT NULL,
-    "ef" INT NOT NULL,
-    "m" INT NOT NULL,
-    "created_at" timestamp NOT NULL DEFAULT CURRENT_TIMESTAMP,
-    "updated_at" timestamp NOT NULL DEFAULT CURRENT_TIMESTAMP,
-    "canceled_at" timestamp,
-    "started_at" timestamp,
-    "finished_at" timestamp,
-    "failed_at" timestamp,
-    "failure_reason" text,
-    "progress" INT2 DEFAULT 0
-);
 -- Autotune Jobs Table should have the following structure:
 CREATE TABLE "public"."index_autotune_jobs" (